-Problem Possible Cause Corrective Action The malfunction-indicator light (MIL) comes on.
-1. The engine is too hot.
-Turn the engine off and let it cool.
-2. There is old fuel in the fuel tank.
-2. Use new fuel.
-3. The fuel-shutoff valve is not open.
-Open the fuel-shutoff valve.
-4. The air cleaner is dirty.
-Ensure that the air cleaner and precleaner are clean.
-Replace them if necessary.
-5. The battery is not charged.
-Charge or replace the battery.
-Incorrect fuel filters are being used or the fuel filters are dirty.
-Contact an Authorized Service Dealer.
-7. The connections to the sensors electronic control unit (ECU) and fuel injectors are not secured properly.
-7. Contact an Authorized Service Dealer.
-8. There is low voltage from the battery.
-Ensure that the machine has a good, fully charged 12 V battery.
-9. A fuse is blown.
-Check and replace the blown fuse.
-The starter does not work.
+Problem Possible Cause Corrective Action The starter does not crank.
 The blade-control switch (PTO) is engaged.
 Move the blade-control switch (PTO) to the disengaged position.
-2. The parking brake is not set.
+2. The parking brake is not on.
 2. Set the parking brake.
-The motion-control levers are not in the Neutral-Lock position.
-Ensure that the motion-control levers are in the Neutral-Lock position.
-4. You are not sitting in the seat.
+The motion-control levers are not in the NEUTRAL-LOCK position.
+Ensure that the motion-control levers are in the NEUTRAL-LOCK position.
+4. The operator is not seated.
 4. Sit on the seat.
 5. The battery is dead.
-5. Charge or replace the battery.
+5. Charge the battery.
 The electrical connections are corroded or loose.
 Check the electrical connections for good contact.
 7. The fuse is blown.
 7. Replace the fuse.
 The relay or switch is worn or damaged.
 Contact an Authorized Service Dealer.
 The engine does not start, starts hard, or 1.
 The fuel tank is empty.
 1. Fill the fuel tank. fails to keep running.
-The fuel-shutoff valve is closed.
+2. The fuel-shutoff valve is closed.
 Open the fuel-shutoff valve.
 3. The oil level in the crankcase is low.
 Add oil to the crankcase.
 The throttle is not in the correct position.
-Be sure that the throttle control is midway between the Slow and Fast positions.
+Be sure that the throttle control is midway between the slow and fast positions.
 5. There is dirt in the fuel filter.
 5. Replace the fuel filter.
 There is dirt, water, or stale fuel in the fuel system.
 Contact an Authorized Service Dealer.
 7. The air cleaner is dirty.
 Clean or replace the air-cleaner element.
 The seat switch is not functioning properly.
 Check the seat-switch indicator.
 Replace the seat if necessary.
 The electrical connections are corroded, loose, or damaged.
 9. Check the electrical connections for good contact.
 Clean the connector terminals thoroughly with electrical-contact cleaner, apply dielectric grease, and make the appropriate connections.
 10. The relay or switch is worn or damaged.
 10. Contact an Authorized Service Dealer.
 11. The spark plug is fouled or improperly gapped.
 11. Adjust or replace the spark plug.
 12. The spark-plug wire is not connected.
 12. Check the spark-plug wire connection.
+The engine loses power.
+The engine load is excessive.
+Reduce the ground speed.
+2. The air cleaner is dirty.
+Clean the air-cleaner element.
+3. The oil level in the crankcase is low.
+3. Add oil to the crankcase.
+4. The cooling fins and the air passages above the engine are plugged.
+Remove the obstruction from the cooling fins and the air passages.
+5. The vent hole in the fuel cap is plugged.
+5. Clean or replace the fuel cap.
+6. There is dirt in the fuel filter.
+Replace the fuel filter.
+7. There is dirt, water, or stale fuel in the fuel system.
+7. Contact an Authorized Service Dealer.
+The engine overheats.
+The engine load is excessive.
+Reduce the ground speed.
+2. The oil level in the crankcase is low.
+2. Add oil to the crankcase.
+The cooling fins and the air passages above the engine are plugged.
+Remove the obstruction from the cooling fins and the air passages.
+The mower pulls to the left or right (with levers fully forward) The tracking needs adjustment Adjust the tracking.
+The tire pressure in the drive tires is not correct.
+Adjust the tire pressure in the drive tires.
+1100 0011000.